kenny-leong/sumikko-gurashi-gacha/README.md

 ## General Setup

 Just clone it and run the `index.html` and you should be good(?).
-You can also visit the domain at `sumikkogurashigacha.com`.
+You can also visit the domain at `sumikkogurashigacha.com` for the already deployed site if you don't feel like cloning.

 ## Walkthrough